parthasdey2304/pdf-password-decrypter/README.md

 # Upcoming featuers
 Some of the upcoming features include:
-+ Editing the pdf directly
++ Editing the pdf directly.
-+ Lock the pdf with a new password
++ Lock the pdf with a new password.
 + Unlocking encrypted pdf files with Brute Force attack.
++ Better UI design.
++ Replace tkinter with Kivy module of python.
++ Switch from PyPDF2 to some other python modules as it is no longer maintained.

 # Pre-requisites
 To run this Python program you would need these following packages